How our database was built

 Jan 1983 to Feb 1994 – Albums Chart, compiled by Gallup.

-Feb 1994 to present day – Albums Chart, compiled by Millward Brown.
+Feb 1994 to present day – Albums Chart, compiled by Kantar (formerly named Millward Brown).

-The length of the UK’s charts have also varied enormously over the years.
-Today, in an era of electronic data delivery and collection, the Official Singles and Official Albums charts are published to the business as Top 200s, but can be generated for the industry (in theory) at almost unlimited lengths.
-We have chosen to launch this new database with charts at Top 100 wherever possible.
+The length of the UK’s charts have also varied over the years.
+Today, in the electronic era, the Official Singles and Official Albums charts are published to business subscribers as Top 200s, but can be generated for the industry (in theory) at almost unlimited lengths.
+But this level of data is reserved for business clients - for this new database, the longest charts run to maximum Top 100.

-But this wasn’t always possible.
-Famously, NME’s original singles chart launched with a Top 12 comprising 15 different releases, while Record Mirror’s first albums chart ran to just 5 positions.
-Through the following decade though, both charts grew to Top 20s, Top 30s, Top 40s right up to Top 75s and then Top 100s.
+In previous eras, this wasn’t always feasible.
+For instance, NME’s first singles chart launched with a Top 12 comprising 15 different releases, while Record Mirror’s first albums chart ran to just 5 positions.
+Through the following decade, both charts grew to Top 20s, Top 30s, Top 40s right up to Top 75s and then Top 100s.

-The reason for this temporary return to Top 75 is down to the sources we have used to build this database.
+The reason for this temporary return to Top 75 is because of the sources we have used to build this database.
 These sources took their charts from Record Mirror throughout the Eighties, a period during which the paper published full Top 100s, right up to its closure in April 1991.
-The good news for chart historians, is that we aim is to fill this gap in the charts, as soon as we are able.

 Aside from the Official Singles and Official Albums Charts, we are also offering the longest possible listings for the Official Compilations Charts, the Official Video Charts, Official Download, Streaming, Physical and yearly charts for the past 20 years too.
 In addition to these core charts, our site offers music genre charts covering rock, urban, R&B, dance, jazz & blues, classical, christian/gospel, together with video genres including film, TV, children’s, music, sports/fitness and special interest – all dating back to 1994, or whenever such charts were first compiled.

-In the Fifties, as Percy Dickins collated his weekly singles chart, it was the informal process of compiling his chart (based on spoken reporting over the phone) that resulted in a number of strange quirks.
+In the early Fifties, Percy Dickins collated his weekly singles chart using the informal process of phone calls to record shops around the country.
+This resulted in a number of strange quirks.
 For instance, examine the charts during 1952 to 1954 and you will occasionally see two titles with the same catalogue number.

 Essentially, these were opposite sides of the same disc – retailers would report to Dickins (and his successors) based on the popularity of specific tracks, first reporting the rise and fall of one side, before reporting the rise of the other side, before it too would drop down the chart.
 Examples include Nat King Cole’s Because You’re Mine in 1952 and Faith Can Move Mountains in early 1953 (both on the single with label and catalogue number Capitol CL 13811) and Doris Day & Johnnie Ray’s Ma Says Pa Says and Full Time Job (both on the disc with label and catalogue number Columbia DB 3242).